drhelius/grpc-demo/README.md

 You can have the services deployed both with Istio and without it at the same time but you may want to deploy them in different namespaces.

+All three deployment methods will create the necessary Kubernetes resources to run all four microservices.
+These resources are `Deployments`, `Services` and `Routes`.
+If you are running the demo with Istio, they will also create `VirtualServices`, `DestinationRules`, `Gateways` and `ServiceEntries`.

 ## 3 - gRPC services in Go

 TODO